Skip to main content

 note

-Controllers files part of framework inheritance process .
+Controller files are part of the framework inheritance process.

-Framework provides from scratch error handling, controllers autoload (including subfolders) and request validation and casting
+The framework provides built-in error handling, automatic controller loading (including from subfolders), and request validation and casting.

 import AbstractController from "@adaptivestone/framework/modules/AbstractController.js";